-You may think of life insurance in very simple terms: you buy a policy so that your loved ones will have some financial assistance when you die.
+You may think of life insurance in very simple terms: you buy a policy so your loved ones will have some financial assistance when you die.

-But if you have assets of $1 million or more, you should view life insurance as a tool – kind of a Swiss army knife, in fact.
+But, if you have assets of $1 million or more, you should view life insurance as a tool – kind of a Swiss army knife, in fact.

 Life insurance has many potential uses in estate planning, and a life insurance trust can certainly help a family.

 Regardless of how you do it, it’s essential your family has the protection they need if something were to happen to you.

 If a traditional life insurance policy doesn’t meet your needs, then a life insurance trust could be an excellent choice for you and your loved ones.